pimutils/khal/README.rst

 *Khal* is a CLI (console), CalDAV_ based calendar program, `allowing syncing of calendars with a variety of other programs on a host of different platforms`__.

-*khal* is currently in a very early stage of development, has a very limited feature set and is probably full of bugs.
-If you still want to take it out for a spin, please know, that as long as you don't enable write support, there is no chance at all that you might mess up your remote calendar.
-If you do try it out, please report back any bugs you might encounter.
+*khal* is currently in a early stage of development, has a limited feature set and is probably full of bugs.
+If you do try it out, please make sure you have a backup of your date and please report back any bugs you might encounter.

 .. image:: http://lostpackets.de/images/khal.png